WIKIGENBENCH: Exploring Full-length Wikipedia Generation under Real-World Scenario: Prompt for Evaluating

+We employed the GPT-4-1106-preview model by OpenAI for scoring, setting the temperature to 0 and keeping other parameters at their defaults.
+Regular expressions were used to match the corresponding scores.
+As LLM-EVAL\citep{lin-chen-2023-llm} shows that a single prompt can obtain multi-dimensional scores correlating well with human preferences, we called the GPT-4 API only once to get the Fluency and Informativeness Scores.
+This approach significantly reduces costs by eliminating the need for multiple prompts.

-Case the GPT-4 has a training data up to April 2023,but the events in our benchmark has nearly 1/3 happens after April 2023,we don't report the faithfulness score which can not evaluate accurately.
+The GPT-4-1106-preview model is trained on data up to April 2023.
+Since nearly one-third of events in our benchmark occurred after April 2023, GPT-4-1106-preview cannot evaluate faithfulness accurately.
+Therefore, we do not report the faithfulness score.

+We adopt the same scoring rubrics as previous studies~\citep{shao2024assisting} to assess Organization, Focus and Coverage, with the exception of replacing Prometheus with Prometheus-2 for an extended context length of 32k.